-In Florida, “Med Pay” is insurance coverage that is available to car accident injury victims who have purchase this kind of coverage; it is a no-fault insurance policy to cover 100% of any medical bills and some lost wages.
-Med Pay covers things not paid for by PIP insurance or health insurance policies.
-In a civil negligence lawsuit, any damage award you receive does not mean that you much reimburse the payments received under Med Pay policies.
+In Florida, “Med Pay” is a separate coverage that you can purchase to cover 100% of any medical bills and some lost wages.
+Med Pay covers things not paid for by PIP insurance or health insurance policies, and it generally pays without consideration as to who was at fault.

 Quick Florida Car Accident Facts:

 According to the Florida Department of Motor Vehicles, for example, in 2009 statewide there were 20,085 alcohol related traffic accidents resulting in 1,004 deaths and 14,130 injuries.
 Additionally, damages from auto crashes total $150 billion annually because compensation for a car accident, in most cases, includes recovery of medical expenses, property damage, lost wages and lost earning potential, pain and suffering, disfigurement, loss of consortium and emotional distress.